dynatrace-ace-services/slo-simply-smarter/README.md

        ./monaco deploy -e=environments.yaml SLOSimplySmarter

- ## 4) Mapp `SLO Simply Smarter` Dashboard with `SLO Smarter`
+ ## 4) Mapp `SLO Simply Smarter` and `SLO Resource Optimization` with SLO Smarter

+ # Manually

- For each SLO tile, mapp SLO Smarter and period
+ `SLO Simply Smarter`: for each SLO tile, mapp SLO Smarter and period
  Set the period -1M and -1y manually for all the SLOs (by default -1w)

  `Application`